caseyryan/flutter_multi_formatter/README.md

 );
 /// There is also a possibility to enter endless phones
-/// by setting allowEndlessPhone to true PhoneInputFormatter(
+/// by setting allowEndlessPhone to true
+/// this means that you can enter a phone number of any length
+/// its part that matches a mask will be formatted
+/// and the rest will be entered unformatted
+/// is will allow you to support any phones (even those that are not supported by the formatter yet) PhoneInputFormatter(
     onCountrySelected: _onCountrySelected,
     allowEndlessPhone: true,